 On the evening of 13th September 1989 a young man, barely an adult, came to visit and chat – but I ended up discretely disagreeing!

-I didn’t know a false gospel had lured me to the Devil’s Door around the time Peter was born 21 years earlier.
-I was to discover it wasn’t a normal door but a trapdoor about to be sprung – with me standing on it!!
+I didn’t know a false gospel had lured me to the Devil’s Door around the time Peter was born 21 years earlier, thus half my age.
+However, I was to discover it wasn’t a normal door but a trapdoor about to be sprung – with me standing on it!!

 In abject terror I groaned “My number’s up!” because I’d unexpectedly and suddenly come to the end of my life!

-What’s more, I was absolutely terrified to realise hell’s now below me and I’d be heading down there – even though I didn’t believe in it!
+What’s more, I was absolutely terrified to realise hell really is below me and that I’d be heading down there – even though I didn’t believe in it!
 I was wrong – so badly, badly wrong!!

-Being anti-Christian had been a serious mistake – but it was now far too late!
+Being anti-Christian had been a grave mistake – but it was now far too late!
 Yet I’m now able to tell this true story purely for the glory of the Lord Jesus Christ.

 How did I get there you may ask.
 And, how on earth did I get out of it?